Guinness and Tahini Cake

 ¾tsp bicarbonate of soda

-Preheat the oven to 180C, then lightly butter a deep cake pan and line the bottom with a circle of baking paper.
+- Preheat the oven to 180C/Fan 160C/Gas Mark 4, then lightly butter a deep cake pan and line the bottom with a circle of baking paper.

-Place a medium pan on a low heat, and add the butter and chocolate, leave until melted.
+- Place a medium pan on a low heat, and add the butter and chocolate, leaving until melted.
 Remove from the heat and pour the mixture into a large bowl.
-Add the Guinness and cocoa powder, whisking together until smooth.
+Add the Guinness, whisking together until smooth.
 Then whisk the sugar, milk and eggs into the Guinness mixture.

-Pour the mixture into the prepared cake tin and bake in the preheated oven for 40-45 minutes or until a skewer inserted into the middle of the cake comes out clean.
-Allow the cake to cool in the tin for 15 minutes before carefully lifting out; leave to cool on a wire rack.
+- Pour the mixture into the prepared cake tin and bake in the preheated oven for 40-45 minutes or until a skewer inserted into the middle of the cake comes out clean.
+Allow the cake to cool in the tin for 15 minutes before carefully lifting it out and leave to cool on a wire rack.

-While the cake is cooling, make the frosting.
+- While the cake is cooling, make the frosting.
 Put the butter, icing sugar and cream cheese into a mixer and blend.
-Once all the icing sugar has been added, beat it on high speed until it’s light and fluffy.
+Once all the icing sugar has been added, beat it on high speed until it is light and fluffy.

 - To decorate, spread the frosting over the top of the cooled cake and finish with lashing of Tahini.